hyperledger-archives/indy-sdk/docs/configuration.md

 #### Payment

-Libindy provides generic API for building of payment-related transactions.
+Libindy provides a generic API for building payment-related transactions.
-These functions look at registered payment methods and call corresponded handlers.
+These functions look at registered payment methods and call corresponding handlers.
-Out-of-box Libindy doesn't not provide support of any payment method, but there is `indy_register_payment_method` API function to register a payment method.
+Libindy doesn't provide default support of any payment method.
+There is `indy_register_payment_method` API function to register a payment method.
-So any payment method like Sovrin tokens, Bitcoin tokens, Visa and etc can be plugged into Libindy.
+Any payment method (e.g., Sovrin tokens, Bitcoin, Visa, etc.) may be added to Libindy through plugins.

 #### Logging
-Libindy provides two ways on Logger initialization:
+Libindy provides two options for Logger initialization:

 * `indy_set_default_logger` function sets default logger implementation.
 Rust `env_logger` is used by default.
 This is a simple logger which writes to stdout (can be configured via `RUST_LOG` environment variable).